Pricing for Home Care Services

 Charles is still mostly independent, perhaps living alone, but due to some mobility issues due to age or even recovering from surgery finds he needs a little extra help with daily tasks.
 This could include help bathing and dressing for the day, light housekeeping and meal prep, and grocery shopping or other errand running.

-Example 2: Nancy Needs 12-16 Hours of Care / Day
+Margaret Needs 12-16 Hours of Care Per Day

-Example 3: Harold Needs 24/7 Care or Live-in Services
+Nancy Needs 24/7 Care or Live-In Services

 Nancy cannot be left alone, but lives alone or with someone else unable to care for her.
 In this case, 24/7 care (where caregivers attend to needs in 8-hour shifts) or a live-in situation (where assigned caregivers have 2- to 3-day shifts, but the situation also allows for them to get a full night's sleep in their own space during that time) may be the best option.
 This scenario is common for those clients with Dementia or Alzheimer’s Disease, a severe disability with little to no mobility, or another major health issue such as paralysis due to a stroke.
 Caregivers are there to help with all personal and companion care needs, such as meal prep and feeding, using the restroom and personal hygiene, daily household tasks and errands, and transportation for doctor appointments.